nora-sandler/diet-meal-planner-capstone-client/README.md

 * I want to understand what I can do with this app (or sign up, or log in)
 * so I can decide if I want to use it

-### How it works page
-* As a visitor
-* I want to understand what I can do with this app (or sign up, or log in)
-* so I can decide if I want to use it

-### Login page
-* As a visitor
-* I want to log in to the website
-* So that I can use the dashboard of the app.

 ### Register page
 * As visitor